Implicit self-consistent electrolyte model in plane-wave density-functional theory: Theoretical framework

 \subsection{Total energy}

 We define the interface region between the solute and the electrolyte using the electronic charge density of the solute, $n(\vec r)$.
-The electrolyte occupies the volume of the simulation cell where the solute charge density goes to zero.
-In the interface region where the electronic charge density increases rapidly from zero towards the average bulk value of the solute, the properties of the implicit solvation model, {\it e.g.} the permittivity $\epsilon$ and the Debye screening length $\lambda_\mathrm{D}$, change from their bulk values of the electrolyte to the vacuum values in the explicit region.
+The electrolyte occupies the volume of the simulation cell where the solute's electronic charge density is essentially zero.
+In the interface region where the electronic charge density increases rapidly from zero towards the bulk values inside of the solute, the properties of the implicit solvation model, {\it e.g.}, the permittivity, $\epsilon$, and the Debye screening length, $\lambda_\mathrm{D}$, change from their bulk values of the electrolyte to the vacuum values in the explicit solute region.
 The scaling of the electrolyte properties is given by a shape function\cite{Mathew2014, ta4, ta5, ta9, ta11}

-Following our previous work\cite{Mathew2014} and the work by Arias {\it et al.},\cite{ta4, ta5, ta9, ta11} the total free energy, $A$, of the system consisting of the solute and electrolyte is expressed as
+Following our previous work\cite{Mathew2014} and the work by Arias {\it et al.},\cite{ta4, ta5, ta9, ta11} the total free energy, $A$, of the system consisting of the solute and electrolyte is expressed as where $A_\mathrm{TXC}$ is the kinetic and exchange-correlation contribution from DFT, $\phi$ is the net electrostatic potential of the system, and $\rho_\mathrm{s}$ and $\rho_\mathrm{ion}$ are the total charge density of the solute and the ion charge density of the electrolyte, respectively.